davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_serialization.md

 - https://www.php.net/manual/en/function.json-encode.php

 ### How to automatically call the toJson method?
-Casting a model or collection to a string, will automatically call the toJson method on the model or collection.
+Casting a model or collection to a string.
+This will automatically call the toJson method on the model or collection.
 ``` php
 $user = App\Models\User::find(1);
 return (string) $user;